Selge is one of those hidden treasures just a stone’s throw north of Antalya that only a few people visit.

 Selge was constantly at odds with its neighbors and that included Termessos which Alexander would besiege afterwards.
 So the people of Selge thought it wise to welcome the Macedonian King from the start.
 Later on, the city would do the same with the Romans although they remained independent until the fall of the Roman Empire.
 In the fourth century, the Byzantine Emperor Theodosius decided to settle the Goths in Phrygia (i.e. the northern region) who, warlike as they were, attacked and destroyed many cities in Anatolia.
 In 339 AD they also stood before Selge but couldn’t take the city.

 Nothing has been excavated here and everything is left the way Selge was abandoned eons ago.
-Most remains are like elsewhere in Turkey from Roman times, roughly 2nd century AD.
-As always, the theater is the eye catcher.
+Most remains are like elsewhere in Turkey from Roman times, roughly the 2nd century AD.
+As always, the theater is the eye-catcher.
 Built in three-quarters of a circle, its plan is typically Greek; the 30 tiers below the diazoma out of the total 40 are still preserved because they rest on a rocky bottom while the upper 15 rows were supported by masonry that collapsed over the years.
 Close to nothing is left of the Roman scene that was added later on.
-Just before entering the theater, I luckily notice the blank panel that never received its inscription.
+Just before entering the theater, I luckily noticed the blank panel that never received its inscription.
 The theater seated 9,000 people, meaning that Selge must have counted 20 to 25,000 inhabitants.
-It is a mighty sight, to say the least and the view from the top towards the snow-capped Taurus Mountains is absolutely breathtaking.
+It is a mighty sight, to say the least, and the view from the top towards the snow-capped Taurus Mountains is absolutely breathtaking.
 I could spend all day just sitting here on the top row…

 Through a gate holding the chickens I enter the Stadium.
 The owner of this parcel, an elderly man, kindly opens and closes his rudimentary gate in the fence made of all sorts of planks and branches wired together.
 I glance at his house if I may call this a house, four grey stone walls recuperated from antiquity no doubt but properly covered by a modern tile roof.
 Three months of the year Selge is covered under the snow, so this roof is definitely no luxury.
 The inside is a black hole with barren stone walls and an earthen floor, one room for everyone and everything.
 How can they possibly heat such a place?
-It takes some effort to discern the outlines of the Stadium, half broken down, half overgrown or disappearing inside some shack.
+It takes some effort to discern the outlines of the Stadium, half broken down, half overgrown, or disappearing inside some shack.
 According to George Bean (Turkeys’ Southern Shore) it never reached the full length of 185 meters, which was also the case with the Stadium of Arykanda and several others but I never seem to have paid much attention to the measurements.

 The place is totally littered with loose stones, broken columns and pottery, and plenty of antique rubble through and over which one has to find a way to other paths, passing through more wooden gates and climbing over low walls.
 Yet I reach the Basilica on the second hill and suddenly I'm standing in the middle of the fully paved Agora, measuring approximately 50 x 50 meters.
 Remains of the Stoa that framed the Agora on three sides await craftsmen to put the columns back in place.
 I find a stone with a Greek inscription between Corinthian capitals and column drums, and behind that a row of loose square pillars line up along what might have been a street.
 Gee, if only archaeologists would come down here and excavate Selge like they did in Arykanda, it looks so promising!